Keyboard shortcuts

 Tutorial

-The assets that enable TGI and TEI include the model weights, configs, and tokenizer.
+The candle assets that enable TGI and TEI include the model weights, configs, and tokenizer.
 Pytorch .bin, SafeTensor model.safetensor, and .gguf formats are supported.
 All assets can be downloaded using the HuggingFace API. phymes-agents provides a unified interface that hides away the nuances of different model architectures, quantizations, etc. to provide a more streamlined experience when working with different models similar to other agentic AI libraries.

 Text generation inference (TGI)